Automattic/default-small-business-theme/readme.txt

 = Does this theme support any plugins? =

-smallbusinesstheme includes support for Infinite Scroll in Jetpack.
+Small Business includes support for Infinite Scroll in Jetpack.

 == Changelog ==